Allow every student in the world

 Evidence B is an EdTech company that was co-created in 2017 by Thierry de Vulpillières, former director of educative partnerships at Microsoft, Catherine de Vulpillières, ENS, former teacher of Literature in secondary and prep school, and Didier Plasse, multi-entrepeneur.

-They were soon joined by Philippe Mero, a former associate at the international consulting firm for digital education, who invested in EvidenceB in 2020, and three other experts : Jill Cairns, former marketing manager at Hachette Education in France and international markets, Benoit Choffin, PhD data science, and Eric Groise, serial CTO.
+They were soon joined by Philippe Mero, a former associate at the international consulting firm for digital education, who invested in EvidenceB in 2020, and three other experts : Jill Cairns, former marketing manager at Hachette Education in France and international markets and Eric Groise, serial CTO.

 Today, EvidenceB is a team of thirty.
 We are proud to count data scientists, developers, project leads and sales-marketing professionals who have joined the company to pursue the creation of new adaptive learning modules for the benefit of education.